-Accessories requiring 120 VAC power sources such as electronic air cleaners and humidifier transformers may be powered from the fan timer board where provisions have been made for connections, but should have their own controls..
-Do not use the direct drive motor connections as a power source, since there is a high risk of damaging the accessories by exposure to high voltage from the auto-generating windings of the direct drive motor.
+Accessories requiring 120 VAC power sources such as electronic air cleaners and humidifier transformers may be powered from the ST9103 EFT.
+Do not use the direct drive motor connections as a power source, since there is a high risk of damaging the accessories by exposure to high voltage from the autogenerating windings of the direct drive motor.